Is My Social Drinking a Problem? 10 Warning Signs

 5. You Drink More Than You Intended.

 What’s the point of drinking if you are not going to achieve a good “buzz?”
 The idea that the next drink is going to make you feel even better is the driving force behind alcohol abuse or binge drinking.
 It’s what fuels the chase to capture that sense of euphoria and results in consuming more alcohol than intended.
-If you find yourself setting limits on how much you are going to drink, then passing those limits, it may be time to talk to a professional about your alcohol use.
+If you find yourself setting limits on how much you are going to drink, and then passing those limits, it may be time to talk to a professional about your alcohol use.

 6. You Continue Drinking After the Social Event Has Ended.